animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Computers are advanced, but not comparable to the brain.
 Our examples of consciousness are limitted to specific physical materials not found, in the same quantity, shape, or pattern in computers.
 A matter-combination that can yield consciousness, is the brain.
 As far as the limits of observation can take us, that's as much as we can say.

-We may assume for the time being that human-like conciousness is caused mechanically by a complex combination, since it correlates with complex biologies to our ability to measure.

-If it’s not representation, as by the *reductio ad absurdum* flipbook argument, then it exists in matter — some substrate of the universe — or a combination of matter and representation.
-Due to the variety of living organisms, we can assume it's the latter, not strictly one material combination.

-Rather, both representation and physical matter, chemistry and physics.

 But what is the elementary-most form of consciousness?

 Perhaps the chemistry is as complex as the neuron itself.